Imagination is more important than knowledge. – Albert Einstein

 That box could be anything from a small family home to the vanguard of an intergalactic attack fleet.
 With a few hastily drawn lines in permanent marker — and a wild imagination — we could go anywhere and be anything.

 If you were given an empty box to play with today, would you find as many fascinating uses as you could back then?

 As adults we tend to keep our imaginations locked in tightly controlled boxes — in case of emergency break glass.

 We even schedule “brainstorms” as if it’s only appropriate to free our minds at a given time and in a specific environment.
 Are we afraid of what might happen if our imaginations come unglued?

 It is only by being creative that we can create anything remarkable.

-Like our writing muscles, our imaginations need regular attention and exercise if it is to serve us well.
-It’s so easy to get stuck on rails, always doing what we do, thinking the way we think, producing what we always produce.
+Like our writing muscles, our imaginations need regular attention and exercise if they are to serve us well.
+It’s so easy to get stuck on rails, doing what we always do, thinking the way we always think, producing what we always produce.
 Occasionally we need to break out of the norm and expand our repertoire, think differently, and keep our imaginations well-oiled.

 - Connect the Dots

 Find connections between seemingly unrelated concepts such as a cardboard box and copywriting.